 This board gaming blog is a way for me to write (or vent) my thoughts on the hobby and also serve as an outlet from the daily routines and responsibilities of life.
 It is also a way for me to chronicle the privilege of watching my child grow up and evolve as a gamer through the lens of the games we play.
 Hopefully, you will find it entertaining and occasionally useful.

-EXIT The Game: The Magical Academy
+EXIT The Game: The Enchanted Forest

 Follow Dao of Board Gaming